grepdisc/kindfools/_pages/writeon.md

   our present artistic insight and the support of this community, inspired by Douglas Adam's *Hitchhikers' Guide to the Galaxy.*
  - The day after the Totality, we gathered on Zoom to write on this universal experience..
+ - Our first ["Heavy" Reflections](/heavyreflections/)-themed WRITE ON workshop brought 16 people to CAO's Masten Resource Center on May 2, 2024.
+The shares, inspired by the penultimate page of Kiese Laymon's memoir *Heavy*, were raw and offered with such confidence.